earthrover/earth_rover_localization/earth_rover_localization/README.md

 [robot_localization](http://docs.ros.org/kinetic/api/robot_localization/html/index.html): Robot Localization is a collection of state estimation nodes, each of which is an implementation of a nonlinear state estimator for robots moving in 3D space.
 It contains two state estimation nodes, ekf_localization_node and ukf_localization_node.
 In addition, robot_localization provides navsat_transform_node, which aids in the integration of GPS data.

-[Piksy Driver](https://github.com/ethz-asl/ethz_piksi_ros): Driver from ETH Zurich compatible with the Swift Navigation devices.
+[Piksy Driver](https://github.com/earthrover/earth_rover_piksi): Driver compatible with the Swift Navigation devices.

 [xsense Driver](https://github.com/xsens/xsens_mti_ros_node): Driver for the third and fourth generation of Xsens IMU devices